Justice Sueing: California

 Sueing started all but one game in his freshman year, playing in all 32 games and averaging 13.8 points and 5.4 rebounds per game.
 He scored a career-high 27 points against Washington.

 He once again started every game except for one during his sophomore season, playing in all 31 games and averaging 14.3 points and 6 rebounds per game.
 His best game of the season came against Arizona, when he matched his career-high with 27 points.
 On April 7, 2019, Sueing announced his intent to transfer from California after former head coach Wyking Jones was fired.

 Ohio State

 On May 22, 2019, Sueing announced that he was transferring to Ohio State.
 In his first game at Ohio State, he scored 19 points and had 8 rebounds.
 As a junior, Sueing averaged 10.7 points and 5.5 rebounds per game.

 On November 18, 2021, it was announced that he would miss an extended period of time due to an abdominal injury, which turned out to be the rest of the season.
 In two games, he averaged 6 points and 3.5 rebounds per game.
 Following the season, he announced he was taking advantage of the additional season of eligibility granted by the NCAA due to the COVID-19 pandemic.

+Professional career

+On August 1, 2023, he signed with Antwerp Giants of the BNXT League.

+On August 21, 2024, he signed with Czarni Słupsk in Polish Basketball League (PLK).

+On August 15, 2025, he signed with Benfica of the Liga Portuguesa de Basquetebol.